It's a Corona Virus Weekend NYC III

 A Few Axioms To Keep In Mind Throughout The New Year

-January 1, 2017 / Gotham Buzz NYC.
-For many of us, today starts the beginning of the new year.
+For all of us, tomorrow starts the beginning of the new year.

 I used to make new years resolutions that generally lasted a few days or few weeks.
 Over time I've given that up and have focused on a few guiding principles that I work toward throughout the year, every year.